 4. Installing the First Row of Flooring

-- Repeat for subsequent rows: Once the first row is installed, repeat the process for subsequent rows, making sure to stagger the end joints of the boards by at least 6 inches.
+• Repeat for subsequent rows: For additional rows, just follow the same process this time ensuring that the end joints of the boards are staggered by at least 6 inches.

 5. Laying Subsequent Rows of Flooring

-- Check for level and flatness: Use a level and straight edge to check that each row is level and flat.
-Use shims to level the boards or sand down high spots if necessary.
+• Check for level and flatness: Level and straight edge should be used to check the orientation as a way of ensuring that each row is flat and level.
+In the process of preparing the slabs, use shims to level the boards or sand until there are no high spots observed.

 6. Cutting and Fitting the Last Row of Flooring